spud0/pomodoro_timer/README.md

 A Pomodoro Timer written in Go.

 ## How it Works:
-This project depends on [gocui](https://github.com/jroimartin/gocui) for the styling of the terminal.
+This project depends on [bubbletea](https://github.com/charmbracelet/bubbletea) for the styling of the terminal.
+This project also depends on [lipgloss](https://github.com/charmbracelet/lipgloss) for adding tabs to the 'pages' in the timer.

 ## Run it!
 ```